w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 can support their presence, it fundamentally does not need to rely on them.

-On a lower level the [Cross-Consensus Messaging (XCM)](./learn-xcm-index) format provides a much powerful abstraction that allows calling personas which are so abstract to not necessarily have direct representation on the local chain within its FRAME Origin.
+On a lower level the [Cross-Consensus Messaging (XCM)](./learn-xcm-index) format provides a much powerful origin abstraction that allows calling personas which are so abstract to not necessarily have direct representation on the local chain within its FRAME system origin.

 ### Protocol-level Account Abstraction